happyraul/simple-api/README.rst

 Running the service
 -------------------

+Make sure nothing else is running on your machine on ports 5000 and 27017 (default mongodb port).
 The recommended way is using Docker:

 .. code-block:: bash

     $ inv docker.build
     $ docker-compose -f docker/docker-compose.yml up -d

-This will start a server that is accessible at http://127.0.0.1:5000/
+This will start a server that is accessible at http://127.0.0.1:5000/.
+A mongodb instance will also start on the default port.

 Usage
 ----------